This article will look at the best business to start in Kenya. So if you’re looking to start a business in Kenya, we

 - Rabbit Rearing Business

 The above businesses you can start with 10K require little capital.
 Therefore, if you have little money and are looking to start a business in Kenya, any of the above-listed businesses will make an excellent choice.

 With 20,000 Kenyan shillings, you can start the following business in Kenya.
 Please note the type and size of the business depend on the capital.
-This makes these businesses different from starting with 10K mentioned above.
+This makes these businesses different from starting with the 10K mentioned above.

 - Operating a Salon/ Barbershop